About EE broadband deals

 Frequently asked questions

-Is EE any good for broadband?
+Is EE broadband any good?

 While EE doesn't do an awful lot to stand out as a broadband provider, it is a safe pair of hands and a good choice if you're already a EE Mobile customer.
 You can read our full review of EE Broadband for our detailed opinion.